jhwright/music-tutor/docs/adr/0003-cli-framework.md

 - Typer's support for subcommands allows for easy expansion of CLI functionality
 - Typer's type hinting and validation features will help catch errors early in the development process
 - Typer's integration with Click allows for easy customization and extension of the CLI

+## Workflow Reminder
+- Periodically run `git fetch` to ensure your local repository stays in sync with the remote repository.
+This is especially useful if changes are made directly on the remote (e.g., via GitHub) or if you plan to collaborate in the future.